carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-branch-clone.rst

 =====================

-Checks for repeated branches in ``if/else if/else`` chains, consecutive repeated branches in ``switch`` statements and indentical true and false branches in conditional operators.
+Checks for repeated branches in ``if/else if/else`` chains, consecutive repeated branches in ``switch`` statements and identical true and false branches in conditional operators.

 .. code-block:: c++